wonas2dosgwr3/measurevaluenotmoney/README.md

 >>> ***<br>GOLD DOLLARS ARE FOR REWARDING PEOPLE, NOT FOR DISRUPTING PEOPLE, NOT FOR WASTING RESOURCES, NOT FOR SQUANDERING ON HOUSES!!!***<br>
 >>> ***<br>Life, liberty, and the pursuit of happiness*** means disrupt housing?<br>

-* ## <br>*By definition, no one ever changed the amount of money in the world, people decide what a MEDIUM OF EXCHANGE is worth, not how much there is.*
+  * ## *By definition, no one ever changed the amount of money in the world, people decide what a MEDIUM OF EXCHANGE is worth, not how much there is.*
+___
+___

-# ***<br>THE HOMELESS DOLLAR***
+# ***THE HOMELESS DOLLAR***
 ***Without an ID, the DOLLAR IS HOMELESS, no one will take personal responsibility for it as such.
 DISTORTED VALUE IS HOMELESS!, houses and their occupants are NO LONGER SAFE!
 HOMELESS HOUSES AND HOMELESS PEOPLE!!!***

 ***Distorted value, HOMELESS DOLLARS, CAUSES HOMELESS HOUSES AND HOMELESS PEOPLE!!!***